MaayanLab/LincsProjectMobile/README.md

 - React Native
   - React/React Native are JavaScript libraries for modularizing user interfaces into easy-to-manage components.
 Each component is a combination of JavaScript and HTML, which makes it easy to see the data, behavior, and view all in a single file.
 React handles rendering the component through the lifecycle of the application.
   - [Facebook's React tutorial](https://facebook.github.io/react/docs/tutorial.html) is a good place to start.
-- MobX
+- Redux
-  - MobX is a JavaScript library for making the state of an application easier to reason about.
-Using MobX, the state of an application is represented by a "store".
-Each time part of the application changes, MobX recomputes the store and React rerenders the application.
+  - Redux is a JavaScript library for making the state of an application easier to reason about.
+Using Redux, the state of an application is represented by a "store".
+Each time part of the application changes, Redux recomputes the store and React rerenders the application.

 ### Server side
   - Node